yashsehgal/yashsehgal/experiences/economize-experience.md

 ### Soft Skills

-- As a second-year student, managing time for a full-time internship.
+- As a second-year student, managing time for a full-time internship was tough.
 But somehow, I was able to manage my time to economize (thanks to online classes).
 I learned how to manage time for the company, personal health, and other things.
 This was initially not the case but later, with time I managed it.
 - I learned how to professionally communicate with people from the company and outside the company.
 I started being more comfortable with explaining complex-technical issues/features in a simpler manner to others.

 ### Hard Skills